Binder parameter

 in the critical region, $T\approx T_c$, the Binder parameter behaves as $U(T,L)=b(\epsilon L^{1/\nu})$, where $\epsilon=\frac{T-T_c}{T}$.

 Accordingly, the cumulant may also be used to identify the universality class of the transition by determining the value of the critical exponent $\nu$ of the correlation length.

 In the thermodynamic limit, at the critical point, the value of the Binder parameter depends on boundary conditions, the shape of the system, and anisotropy of correlations.

+A generalization called the geometric Binder cumulant (GBC) also exists.

+Unlike the conventional Binder cumulant, which is based on expectation values of operators representing physical quantities, the GBC implements the Binder cumulant scheme in cases in which the relevant physical quantity is a geometric phase, which happens in many systems which are inherently quantum mechanical.
+For example, bulk dielectric polarization in crystalline insulators can only be described as a geometric phase, the associated Binder cumulant is a GBC.
+In this case the GBC can be used as a gauge of the metal-insulator transition, which is an example of a quantum phase transition.